lammps/lammps/doc/src/fix_bond_break.rst

    may need to thermostat your system to compensate for energy changes resulting from broken bonds (and angles, dihedrals, impropers).

+See the :doc:`Howto <Howto_broken_bonds>` page on broken bonds for more information on related features in LAMMPS.

 ----------

 Restart, fix_modify, output, run start/stop, minimize info